 Journal of Geophysics

 Publication costs

-In the event of paper acceptance, the authors will be presented with the Open Access Express (OAE) option to make the published work instantly available to unlimited audiences.
+In the event of paper acceptance, the authors will be presented with the Open Access Express (OAE) option to make the published work instantly available to unlimited audiences, thus increasing the work's exposure.
 The OAE option fee is $3,000.
+Pending a three-year embargo, all published manuscripts become OA free of charge.

 Open-access policy

-Journal of Geophysics offers free Open Access to some of its contents, including English-language contents of all three previous editions since 1924.
+Journal of Geophysics offers free Open Access to all its contents, including the English-language volumes of all three previous editions since 1924, except the latest edition's embargoed contents for the first three years after publication.

+Journal of Geophysics